crguezl/learning-vue-geting-started-guide/src/computed-properties-and-watchers.md

 Filters are usable in two places: mustache interpolations and `v-bind` expressions (the latter supported in 2.1.0+).

+In 3.x, filters are removed and no longer supported.
+Instead, they recommend replacing them with method calls or computed properties.

 Filters should be appended to the end of the JavaScript expression, denoted by the *pipe* symbol:

 ```html